 - Shout and scream

-- Notice provocative touch or words: Begging to play, pulling at your hand, “Mom, look,” or sassy language.
+- Hear your child begging to play, keep pulling at your hand, or asking for your attention – “Mom, look,” – or even sassy language.

 “See me.
 Hear me.
 Get me.”